Read about the efforts of The Nature Conservancy to protect the beautiful and endangered Black Snub-Nosed Monkey (also known as Yunnan Golden monkey).

 These are some interesting facts about the Black Snub-Nosed Monkey:

-- It was discovered by scientists in the 1890s, then lost and thought to be extinct until 1962.
+- Scientists in the 1890s discovered it, then lost it and thought it to be extinct until 1962.

 - The Black Snub-Nosed Monkey was almost completely unknown by the scientific community until the 1990s.